In this tutorial I will repair a PC with a corrupt UEFI BIOS.

 Unlike legacy BIOS, UEFI stores the MAC address, the System UUID and the motherboard serial number.
 This information needs to be transferred to the new firmware before uploading.
 Copy the results from the original BIOS to the clipboard, and paste them into a text editor such as Notepad.

-If you don’t have the original firmware, you could probably use a fake MAC address.
+If you don’t have the original firmware, you might be able to use a fake MAC address.
 You can’t just make them up.
 They have to be in the correct format.
 There are free online tools to generate fake MAC addresses such as this one.
 However, I have not tried this approach and there is a good chance it won’t work.
 Therefore, I strongly recommend you use your original MAC address.
 Often the MAC address is on a sticker on your computer.
 You might also be able to retrieve the address from your router logs.
 If you’re using a different editor, I found my MAC address in the first 6 bytes of the GBE region of the hex file and I found the other numbers are in the padding region.
 I don’t know much about the System UUID.
 I assume all computers are supposed to have unique ones.
 On some boards the System UUID contains the DTS key.
 The motherboard serial number is usually on a sticker on the motherboard, but I think it does need to be exactly 15 digits so you may need to pad it.
 The MAC address, System UUID and motherboard serial number are usually located close together in the firmware.
 You can usually find one of the above using a hex editor.
 Once you locate one number the others are usually within a few lines.